mrKrenar/e-commerceAndPostalOfficeManagement/README.md

 ## More
 There are other options in this app, however only a few most important have been featured.
 You can download and run this app to see all of those options.

-... and don't forget to import some products to try out all functionalities!
+... and don't forget to import some products, from seller account, to try out all functionalities!